Motivation Vs. Discipline: The Ultimate Guide to Achieve Your Goals

 What is Motivation?

-Motivation is the psychological process that initiates, guides and sustains your behavior toward a certain goal.
-Motivation can be influenced by internal factors, such as your needs, interests, values in life, and beliefs, or external factors, such as rewards, incentives, feedback, and social pressure.
+Motivation is the psychological process that initiates, guides, and sustains your behavior toward a certain goal.
+Motivation can be influenced by internal factors, such as your needs, interests, personal core values, and beliefs, or external factors, such as rewards, incentives, feedback, and social pressure.

 Intrinsic vs Extrinsic Motivation